Machao615/nodehub_mobilenet/README.md

 ## Copyright Notice

-This project is developed based on the Horizon RDK platform and TROS.B framework, following the corresponding open source licenses.
+This project is developed based on the D-Robotics RDK platform and TROS.B framework, following the corresponding open source licenses.
 For specific source code copyright, please refer to the LICENSE file in the source repository.